japinol7/the-codemaster/README.md

           You can move around all levels whenever it makes sense to the story.
 	> To beat the game:
-	    > In this demo, you just have to get all the batteries and files disks from aLL the levels.
+	    > In this demo, you just have to get all the batteries and files disks from all the levels.
 	> Levels:
 	    > In this demo, levels are completed by getting all the batteries and files disks.